SRA-SiliconValley/jalangi/README.md

     ./scripts/analysis analyses/objectalloc/ObjectAllocationTrackerEngine testme

-For example, try running the analysis on a sunspider benchmark by issuing the following command.
+For example, try running the analysis on a sunspider benchmark by issuing the following command:

     ./scripts/analysis analyses/objectalloc/ObjectAllocationTrackerEngine tests/sunspider1/crypto-aes